-Fort Worth’s monthly housing inventory was 2.3 months in August 2017, 0.3 months more than the year prior.
+Fort Worth’s monthly housing inventory was 2.5 months in October 2019, the same as the year prior.
 The Real Estate Center at Texas A&M University cites that 6.5 months of inventory represents a market in which supply and demand for homes is balanced.

-Homes spent an average of 30 days on the market in August 2017, one day less than August 2016.
-Additionally, active listings increased 19.5 percent to 2,414 listings during the same time frame.
+Homes spent an average of 46 days on the market in October 2019, five days more than October 2018.
+Additionally, active listings decreased 0.4 percent to 2,691 listings during the same time frame.

 The Greater Fort Worth Association of REALTORS® needs your help with a short survey to help us better understand your needs as a member and give us direction as we try to provide the best services possible to meet your needs.